jannecederberg/jannecederberg.github.io/_posts/2016-01-28-finnish-primary-and-lower-secondary-schools-on-map.md

 ---
 layout:     post
 title:      Finnish primary and lower secondary schools on a map
+description: "I wanted to see what the Finnish school network looks like on a maps.
+This is the result."
+keywords:   "finland,education,primary school,junior high school,lower secondary school,PISA,map,school network,nordic,nordics"
 date:       2016-01-28 19:00:00
 header-img: 2016-01-28.jpg
 header-img-mobile: 2016-01-28_mobile.jpg